mattghali/interviewtest/q8/README.md

  * Is the system having problems in general?
 A quick look at `top -o cpu` should show problems like excessive cpu load, or an unexpected amount of swap in use.
  * Am I able to resolve DNS for the website in question using `dig`; and do the results agree with `host`, which uses the system resolver libraries?
  * From the command line, am I able to connect to the required resources?
-HTTP resources can be checked by connecting `telnet` to port 80 of the webserver, HTTPS resources can be checked using `openssl s_client'.
+HTTP resources can be checked by connecting `telnet` to port 80 of the webserver, HTTPS resources can be checked using `openssl s_client`.
  * Is the system able to open connections to other sites?
 Is there "personal firewall" or antivirus software interfering with new connections?